gvwilson/fiction/santas/index.md

 Each of them makes another, so now there's four, then eight, then— then—"

-"Sixteen," Finner supplied helpfully.<span class="sidenote">He
+"Sixteen," Finner supplied helpfully.<span class="note">He
 knew all the powers of two up to 4096.</span>

 "Sixteen," Santa Hood agreed.